 - Cover and store leftovers in the refrigerator or freezer for up to 2 days.
 Topping may begin to wilt.

-Make ahead tip: Ganache can be prepared ahead of time.
+- Make Ahead Instructions: Ganache can be prepared ahead of time.
 See step 2.
-Entire cake (without top layer of meringue topping applied) can be assembled and refrigerated up to 2 days.
-To freeze: prepare only enough meringue for the layers inside the cake.
+Entire cake (without top layer of marshmallow meringue topping applied) can be assembled and refrigerated up to 2 days.
+To freeze: prepare only enough marshmallow meringue for the layers inside the cake.
 This would be 4 egg whites, 1 cup (200g) granulated sugar, 1/2 teaspoon cream of tartar, and 3/4 teaspoon vanilla extract.
 Assemble cake as instructed in step 4.
 Cover tightly and freeze for up to 1 month.
 Thaw overnight in the refrigerator.
-Prepare the meringue topping: 2 egg whites, 1/2 cup (100g granulated sugar, 1/4 teaspoon cream of tartar, and 1/4 teaspoon vanilla extract.
+Prepare the marshmallow meringue topping: 2 egg whites, 1/2 cup (100g granulated sugar, 1/4 teaspoon cream of tartar, and 1/4 teaspoon vanilla extract.
 Continue with step 7.

-- What to do with the rest of the 2nd box of graham crackers?
+- What to Do with Extra Graham Crackers?
 Here are recipes using graham crackers and graham cracker crumbs.